 The Nepalese Madal is a hand drum that resembles the small, cylindrical drum that women play while dancing, in China!

 The darbuka is a prime example of such.
-This goblet-shaped drum found in the Middle East as well as in eastern Europe.
+This goblet-shaped drum found in the Middle East as well as Northern Africa and in eastern Europe.
 It is known by other names in different regions: dumbeg, tarabaki, toumperliki among them.

-Although the music culture of Asia is so rich and varied, we hope you’ll chance to play at least some of these few shining examples of drums from that region before moving on to discover your own drumming style!
+The musical heritage and culture of Asia is so rich and varied, we hope you’ll chance to play at least some of these few shining examples of drums from that region before moving on to discover your own drumming style!

 Discover also the best drum kits for your style of drumming…